Table of Contents:

 - Microtex needle for fine and delicate fabrics

-Even with a suitable needle, incorrect settings can cause rapid breakage.
-The machine then imposes excessive mechanical stress on the needle.
+Even with the right needle, incorrect settings can cause rapid breakage.
+The machine then puts excessive mechanical stress on the needle.

 A poor sewing machine adjustment is one of the most underestimated causes of breakage.